 - Land purchase

-Variable award amounts are based on the number of applicants and the amount of funding available, and will depend on the ability of the recipient to mobilize, remain on schedule, and achieve the project milestones.
-Project periods of up to three years are considered.
-The scope of work and budgeted costs will be refined prior to final approval of a project.
-The project sponsor is required to provide match to the federal grant amount in a 60/40 (federal/non-federal) match ratio; match can be in the form of non-federal dollars or in-kind contributions.
-Applicants will be required to maintain a 60/40 federal to nonfederal contribution ratio on a semiannual basis through the duration of the project and should develop the project budget accordingly.
+The project sponsor is required to provide match to the federal grant amount in a 60/40 (federal/non-federal) match ratio.
+The match can be in the form of non-federal funding or in-kind contributions.
+Applicants will be required to maintain a 60/40 federal to non-federal contribution ratio on a semiannual basis through the duration of the project and should develop the project budget accordingly.